syncfusion-content/fileformat-docs/File-Formats/DocIO/Word-document/Compare Word documents.md

 {% endhighlight %}
 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

-'Loads the original document
+'Load the original document
 Using originalDocument As New WordDocument("OriginalDocument.docx")
-    'Loads the revised document
+    'Load the revised document
     Using revisedDocument As New WordDocument("RevisedDocument.docx")
-        'Sets the Comparison option to detect format changes Dim compareOptions As New ComparisonOptions()
+        'Set the Comparison option to detect format changes Dim compareOptions As New ComparisonOptions()
         compareOptions.DetectFormatChanges = False
-        'Compares the original document with the revised document originalDocument.Compare(revisedDocument, "Syncfusion", DateTime.Now, compareOptions)
+        'Compare the original document with the revised document originalDocument.Compare(revisedDocument, "Syncfusion", DateTime.Now, compareOptions)
-        'Saves the Word document
+        'Save the Word document
         originalDocument.Save(output)
     End Using
 End Using